eric-cobb/instruqt-geo-workshop/geo-workshop/03-geo-lab2-workshop/assignment.md

 - Symbolize features using data values.
 - Focus on only the data that’s important to you.

-You can find documentation on Kibana Maps here: https://www.elastic.co/docs/explore-analyze/visualize/maps
+You can find documentation on Kibana Maps here: https://www.elastic.co/docs/explore-analyze/visualize/maps.
+There is also a step-by-step tutorial that walks you through tracking, visualizing and alerting on geospatial assets in real time: https://www.elastic.co/guide/en/kibana/8.17/asset-tracking-tutorial.html.

 ## Maps Overview
 ===